 A person's life success, health and emotional wellbeing have their roots in early childhood.
-The Australian early development census (AEDC) provides a national measurement to monitor Australian children's development.
-With five sets of AEDC national data collected, it can be tracked if regions are working towards improving the development of Australian children.
+The Australian Early Development Census (AEDC) provides a national measurement to monitor Australian children's development.

+With five sets of AEDC national data collected, progress can be tracked to determine if regions are working towards improving the development of Australian children.
 The AEDC measures the development of children in Australia in their first year of full-time school.

-The AEDC measure across 5 domains:
+The AEDC measures across five domains:

-- Physical health and wellbeing
+- physical health and wellbeing

-- Social competence
+- social competence

-- Emotional maturity
+- emotional maturity

-- Language and cognitive
+- language and cognitive

-- Communication skills and general knowledge
+- communication skills and general knowledge